ianfisk/teaching/_pages/teacher-quality-standards-2.md

 <br>

-### Element B

-> Teachers demonstrate an awareness of, a commitment to, and a respect for multiple aspects of diversity, while working toward common goals as a community of learners.
+### Element B – _Teachers demonstrate an awareness of, a commitment to, and a respect for multiple aspects of diversity, while working toward common goals as a community of learners._

 <figure>
 	<img src="{{ site.baseurl }}/images/rocky-deia.jpg">